airtai/faststream/docs/docs/en/confluent/index.md

   boost: 10
 ---

-# Kafka Routing
+# Confluent Kafka Routing

-## Kafka Overview

-### What is Kafka?

-[Kafka](https://kafka.apache.org/){.external-link target="_blank"} is an open-source distributed streaming platform developed by the Apache Software Foundation.
-It is designed to handle high-throughput, fault-tolerant, real-time data streaming.
-Kafka is widely used for building real-time data pipelines and streaming applications.

-### Confluent's Python Client for Apache Kafka
+## Confluent's Python Client for Apache Kafka

 The Confluent Kafka Python library is developed by Confluent, the company founded by the creators of Apache Kafka.
-It provides a high-level Kafka producer and consumer API that integrates well with the Kafka ecosystem.
-The Confluent library offers a comprehensive set of features, including support for Avro serialization, schema registry integration, and various configurations to fine-tune performance.
-As it is developed by Confluent, it enjoys strong support from the core team behind Kafka.
+It offers a high-level Kafka producer and consumer API that integrates well with the Kafka ecosystem.
+The Confluent library provides a comprehensive set of features, including support for Avro serialization, schema registry integration, and various configurations to fine-tune performance.

+Developed by Confluent, this library enjoys strong support from the core team behind Kafka.
 This often translates to better compatibility with the latest Kafka releases and a more robust feature set.

 !!! note ""
     If you prefer the `aiokafka` library instead, then please refer to [aiokafka's KafkaBroker](../kafka/index.md)

 ### FastStream Confluent KafkaBroker

-The FastStream Confluent KafkaBroker is a key component of the FastStream framework that enables seamless integration with Apache Kafka using [confluent kafka](https://github.com/confluentinc/confluent-kafka-python) python library.
+The FastStream Confluent KafkaBroker is a key component of the FastStream framework that enables seamless integration with Apache Kafka using [confluent kafka](https://github.com/confluentinc/confluent-kafka-python){.external-link target="_blank"} python library.
 With the KafkaBroker, developers can easily connect to Kafka brokers, produce messages to Kafka topics, and consume messages from Kafka topics within their FastStream applications.

 ### Establishing a Connection